freeCodeCamp/i18n-curriculum/curriculum/challenges/italian/03-front-end-development-libraries/react/pass-an-array-as-props.md

 ---
 id: 5a24c314108439a4d403616a
-title: Passare un Array come proprietà
+title: Pass an Array as Props
 challengeType: 6
 forumTopicId: 301401
 dashedName: pass-an-array-as-props